Loans are Hard to Come By, But Payday Loans Still Pay Out

 Traditional Lenders Aren’t Helping

 With traditional lenders being unable to help consumers, they are left to find other ways of finding funding.
 One way many people are making their bill payments is through payday loan companies.
-These are companies that set up short term loans for qualified applicants.
-They extend a certain amount of funds, as based on the applicant’s salary, for a short period of time to accepted borrowers.
+These are companies that set up short term loans for qualified consumers.
+They extend a certain amount of funds, as based on the consumer’s salary, for a short period of time to accepted borrowers.
 The funds are automatically paid out to the customer’s bank account once he or she is approved.
 Funds are then recouped on the borrower’s next payday.
-The simple loan process and application process is making these types of loans popular with Americans who need immediate money.
+The simple loan process and request procedure is making these types of loans popular with Americans who need immediate money.
 With traditional loans unavailable, and with the climate of financial uncertainty for at least the upcoming year, people are happy to have the payday loan option.